songkomkrit/GameAnalytics/README.md

 ## Description
 This is a class project.
-It extends the exisiting codes on SpaceWars game originally written by Dan Petersson.
+It extends the SpaceWars game source code originally written by Dan Petersson.
 Please visit <https://github.com/DanPetersson/SpaceWars> for futher details.

 A player name must be entered before the game starts.
 A player receives a coin when earning additional five scores.
 His/her type is known right after finishing each game.
 A game ends when it is over or when a player accidentally quits the program.
 In this project, four player types (Baffa, Bicalho, & Feijo, 2019) are available: